 If you live in an apartment or don’t have a yard, does your neighbourhood have suitable parks and walking trails?
 If not, do you have reliable transportation to take your dog to an area with more suitable amenities?

-Living in a crowded urban setting isn’t ideal for every dog, so make sure the home you can offer is a good match for dog foods.
+Living in a crowded urban setting isn’t ideal for every dog, so make sure the home you can offer matches a dog well.
 Older pets or less active dogs may adjust to a city setting or apartment life better than a high-energy breed or a young puppy.

 You also need to consider whether you are allowed to have a dog in your home.
 Do you rent?
 Find out if you can have a dog in your rental property before you get one.
 This is not a situation where it's better to ask forgiveness than permission.